-The Transplant Library was developed by the CET with the aim to provide high quality, evidence-based information, namely randomised controlled trials and systematic reviews, on all of aspects of solid organ transplantation for the transplantation community.
+The Transplant Library was developed by the CET with the aim to provide high quality, evidence-based information on all of aspects of solid organ transplantation for the transplantation community.
 It serves as an easily searched resource for clinicians, researchers and other related health professionals as searching the Transplant Library does not require any expert search skills.

 The Transplant Library contains records of:

 - All randomised controlled trials (RCTs) in solid organ transplantation, from 1970 to present.
-There are over 8,000 references to RCTs in the library, sourced mainly from Medline, the Cochrane Library (with permission) and hand searches of conference proceedings (many not available in Medline).
+RCTs are sourced mainly from Medline, the Cochrane Library (with permission) and hand searches of conference proceedings (many not available in Medline).
+Records of ongoing randomised controlled trials come from a number of trial registries.
 [More on the assessment and selection of RCTs]

 - Systematic reviews and meta-analyses of good quality from 2008 onwards.
 [More on the selection of reviews]